 , are praiseworthy.
 The religious instincts inculcated by Jainism have left an abiding impression on many aspects of Indian life.

-Rise of Jainism
+Rise of Jainism in India

 According to Jainism twenty-four Tirthankaras have flourished in this age.
 The first leader was Rishabha, the twenty-second Nemi or Neminatha, the twenty-third Parshvanatha